gausspy/gausspy/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to use Roxy, please direct these to the GaussPy Mailing List (gausspy.software@gmail.com).
+If you have questions about how to use GaussPy, please direct these to the GaussPy Mailing List (gausspy.software@gmail.com).

 ## <a name="issue"></a> Found an Issue?